MarkKozel/Comp142-EText/Comp142_EText/EText/NumberSystems/DecimalValues.md

 {
   Concept:'Why do humans use base 10 as a default?', Details:'Likely because we started counting with our fingers.
 As numbers got more complicated, we stayed with base 10'
-}
+},
+{
+  Concept:'Why not use base 10 in computers?', Details:'Base 10 processes are too complicated to re-create in hardware and low-level software' }
 ]" />

+## Introduction to {{ $frontmatter.title }}

 ## What is **Base 10**?